Text consolidated by Valsts valodas centrs (State

 Ventspils, the Latgale Special Economic Zone, the Liepāja Special

-Economic Zone and the Rēzekne Special Economic Zone;
+Economic Zone, and the Rēzekne Special Economic Zone;

 2) direct tax reliefs in the Latgale Special Economic Zone,